SkygearIO/skygear-doc/content/cloud-db/query-subscription/ios.md

 }
 ```

-**Note: An complier error "AppDelegate does not conform to protocol SKYContainerDelegate" may occur.
+**Note: An compiler error `AppDelegate does not conform to protocol SKYContainerDelegate` may occur.
 Just ignore it.
 The error will be solved after adding the delegate method.**

 Implement the delegate method